Ricks-Lab/gpu-utils/README.md

 # amdgpu-utils
-A set of utilities for monitoring and customizing GPU performance
+A set of utilities for monitoring AMD GPU performances and modifying control settings.

-In order to use any of these utilities, you must have *amdgpu* open source driver package installed.
+In order to use any of these utilities, you must have the *amdgpu* open source driver package installed.
 You also must first set your linux machine to boot with amdgpu.ppfeaturemask=0xffff7fff.
 This can be accomplished by adding amdgpu.ppfeaturemask=0xffff7fff to the GRUB_CMDLINE_LINUX_DEFAULT value in